annotifyapp/.github/profile/README.md

-# We are not born smart, we #GetSmart.
+# We are not born smart, we GET SMART.

 Science is social hybrid intelligence ... as maps were replaced by GPS, science is now being defined by the applied intelligence of scientometry.